 Imperial College London Diabetes Centre

-The Imperial College London Diabetes Centre (ICLDC) is an out-patient facility in UAE (United Arab Emirates) that specialises in diabetes treatment, research, training and public health awareness.
-The Centre was founded by the Mubadala Development Company with assistance from Imperial and this currently includes provision of educational and clinical support to the Centre.
-ICLDC has achieved more than 800,000 patient visits since its launch in late 2006.
+The Imperial College London Diabetes Centre (ICLDC) is an out-patient facility that specialises in diabetes treatment, research, training and public health awareness.
+It was founded by the Mubadala Development Company in Abu Dhabi, in 2006, with educational and clinical support from Imperial - and today operates three branches across Abu Dhabi and Al Ain, touching the lives of more than one million people through patient-centric programmes and public health initiatives.
 Imperial’s academic team is led by Professor Sir Steve Bloom and Professor Karim Meeran from the Department of Medicine.
-As a project through Imperial Projects (IPROJ), Imperial continues to provide ICLDC with a range of technical services to help ensure the continued successful operation of the clinical facilities in UAE.
+Through Imperial Projects (IPROJ), the team continues to provide a range of technical services to ensure the centre's continued success.

 Transport Strategy Centre

 The Transport Strategy Centre (TSC) within Imperial’s Department of Civil and Environmental Engineering was established in 1992 as a centre of excellence serving the railway industry on strategic, economic and technology issues.
 TSC has since broadened its international group of research partners and strengthened its position as strategic advisors to public transport organisations around the globe.
 TSC is led by Richard Anderson (Managing Director) and Professor Dan Graham (Research Director) and the centre facilitates and manages programmes of international public transport benchmarking.
 This includes international benchmarking groups of metro systems, rail operators and bus companies.
 Imperial Projects (IPROJ) enables delivery of benchmarking groups on behalf of Imperial.